- Over 60 million women in India missing in the past decade

 - #VanishingGirls campaign continues to educate women about their rights

 NEW DELHI (8 March 2019) – Are women treated equally to men?
 8 March marks International Women’s Day which is celebrated across the world.
 Nevertheless, in many countries women are still seen as less valuable than men.
 The practice of sex-selective abortion acts as an indicator of this and is a persistent threat to girls’ lives.
-For example, India has lost over 60 million women in the past one decade due to the wide spread use of this practice.
+For example, India has lost over 60 million women in the past decade due to the wide spread use of this practice as well as other factors such as lack of nutrition and the neglect of newborn girls.
 There are 21 million girls unwanted by their family in the country today, according to the 2018 Economic Survey issued by the Indian government.

 “In our country, 50,000 babies are aborted every month for one reason: they are girls instead of boys,” said Tehmina Arora, Director of ADF India.
 “India’s skewed sex ratio shows that, as a nation, we have failed girls.
 They are either aborted or, once born, subject to various forms of violence.
 It’s time to address this issue, especially on International Women’s Day.
 Every child is precious.
 Both women and men have an equal right to life and liberty.
 Our nation cannot afford to lose its little girls to discrimination and neglect.
 India’s future is interlinked with the lives of the women and girls of the country.
 Whoever believes that women share the same rights as men cannot turn a blind eye to what is happening in India today.”